mick-232f3e/Assignment-2/readme.md

 ## file: motion-graphics.html

-This html page showcases a motion graphics project
+This html page showcases a motion graphics project in more detail.
+The navigation layout is the same to make it simple for the user to navigate between various pages.

 # Navigation
 -Home